ericflo/simpleblog/posts/2014-04-09-react-part-1-project-structure.rst

     :width: 200px

-It's definitely not pretty (sorry), but it's got all the stuff we need to learn including auth, content creation, server communication, integration with third-party JS libraries, etc.  If you'd like to follow along and see the code for the finished site, it's all up on GitHub:
+It's definitely not pretty (sorry), but it's got all the stuff we need to learn about React including auth, content creation, server communication, integration with third-party JS libraries, etc.  If you'd like to follow along and see the code for the finished site, it's all up on GitHub:
 `https://github.com/ericflo/irlmoji`_.